 As expected, at higher thresholds, the remaining impervious areas are smaller and the associated fractal dimensions are also smaller.
 It should be noted that the quality of the scaling also tends to diminish for increasing imperviousness thresholds.
-This effect is significant for some areas such as Moree-Sausset, Herent and Sucy-en-Brie and hence limits the possible interpretation of this analysis.
-In these cases, there is a very limited (one or sometimes even zero) number of remaining subcatchments at high imperviousness thresholds, which is likely to bias the analysis.
-This phenomenon is due the smaller number of sub-catchment in these cases.
-The most critical one is that of Sucy-en-Brie, for which the model consists of only eight sub-catchments (see Fig. 2).
+This effect is significant for some areas such as Moree-Sausset, Herent and Sucy-en-Brie.
+In these cases, there is a very limited (one or sometimes even zero) number of remaining sub-catchments at high imperviousness thresholds, which is likely to bias the analysis.
+The most critical case is that of Sucy-en-Brie, for which the model consists of only eight sub-catchments (see Fig. 2).
 Such low spatial resolution hampers implementation of fractal analysis and this is reflected in the low r^2 for thresholds greater than 40% (no data for T>60%).
-Computations on larger areas, that would include more sub-catchments or a higher model resolution (smaller sub-catchment size and greater number of subcatchments as done in other study areas) with high degree of imperviousness (as it is the case for the Rotterdam-Centrum study area), would be needed to confirm this interpretation.
-This issue illustrates the need for models with a number of subcatchment enabling to fully represent the variability of imperviousness.
-The use of fully distributed models is a way to improve this representation.
-For hydrological purposes the use of more distributed model also enable to better account for the spatio-temporal rainfall variability which is known to have a significant impact on simulated outputs (Gires et al. 2014).
+Computations on larger areas, that would include more sub-catchments or a higher model resolution (smaller sub-catchment size and greater number of sub-catchments) with high degree of imperviousness (as it is the case for the Rotterdam-Centrum area shown in Fig. 6), would be needed to confirm this interpretation.

 Interestingly, the fractal dimension estimates are in overall agreement with the level of urbanization discussed in the previous section, i.e. the most urbanized areas exhibit the greatest fractal dimension for all thresholds.
 This is especially true for thresholds lower than 60%.
 For greater ones, whose estimates are less reliable, more differences are noted.
 For instance D_F with T>60% for London-Cranbrook are much smaller than for Ghent whereas the estimates from the distributed data are rather close (Table 2).
 This reflects different choices by the modellers in the representation of the urban catchment.
 Indeed, imperviousness is one of the main 'tuning' variables used in the calibration of urban drainage models.
 The differences in imperviousness observed between semi-distributed models and distributed datasets may be caused by 'lumping' of catchment characteristics in the models and errors in the model and/or in the distributed datasets.
 This effect also partially explains the fact that disparities between the catchments tend to strengthen with increasing thresholds which are likely to be more affected by modellers' choices.
 Another possible explanation that would need to be further confirmed by analysis on a larger number of data sets is simply that the spatial structure of the highly impervious areas could exhibit a clear difference with regards to less urbanised ones (see also multifractal analysis).
 It should be mentioned that similar to the findings of the previous section, estimates obtained for various areas within a given catchment are rather similar, except for Herent.
 In Herent the impervious areas fill a greater space in the East study area than in the West one, which was not the case for the imperviousness from the distributed data.
 This is explained by different modelling choices with respect to the level of detail in catchment representation.
 Models could also have been calibrated long time before the GIS data was obtained.
 For Coimbra the differences, especially for low thresholds, are smaller than the ones observed on the sewer system and the distributed imperviousness.